+Dual

-Dual In the password prompt Dual mode, the startup behavior of the computer depends on whether the computer is started by pressing the power switch or by an unattended method, such as Wake on LAN.
+In the password prompt Dual mode, the startup behavior of the computer depends on whether the computer is started from the computer power switch or by an unattended method, such as a modem or timer.

 If you start the computer by using the power switch, the computer operates the same as it does in password prompt On mode.
-Refer to page 44 for further information.
+Refer to page 46 for further information.

 If the computer is started by an unattended method, such as remotely over a LAN, the computer operates the same as it does in password prompt Off mode.
-Refer to page 44 for further information.
+Refer to page 47 for further information.